lukeoliff/nexmo-conversation/README.md

 ## Next Steps

 Now, you can login as your two created users.
-But that's as far as it goes.

 ## Enable Audio

-Read my blog post on enabling audio. `// needs link to blog post`
+Read my blog post on enabling audio `// needs link to blog post`, or checkout/download [enable-audio](https://github.com/lukeoliff/nexmo-conversation/tree/enable-audio) branch on this repository.

 ## I Don't Want To Run Your Script!
 (Running The CLI Steps Manually)